Demi-urge/menace_sandbox/docs/sandbox_runner.md

 When `sandbox_runner.environment` is imported it immediately calls `purge_leftovers()` to remove containers and QEMU overlay files that may have been left behind by a previous crash.
+Containers older than `SANDBOX_CONTAINER_MAX_LIFETIME` whose command includes `sandbox_runner.py` are also purged even if the pool label is missing.
 Once this cross-run sweep has finished two background workers are launched.
 The regular cleanup worker removes idle or unhealthy containers and deletes stale VM overlays while the reaper worker collects orphaned containers that were not tracked correctly.
 Both workers log